Majakka

-Majakka ([ˈmɑjɑkːɑ]; lit. 'lighthouse') is a high-rise building in Kalasatama, Helsinki.
+Majakka ([ˈmɑjɑkːɑ]; lit. 'lighthouse') is a skyscraper in Kalasatama, Helsinki, Finland.

-The tower is 134 m tall, making it the tallest building in Finland.
+The tower is 134 m tall, making it the tallest building in Finland, and the first skyscraper in Finland.
 It is divided into 35 floors, and contains 283 residences.
 The 5th floor has a garden open to the public.
 The tower is conjoined with the Redi shopping centre and the Kalasatama metro station.
-The complex will include 7 other residential towers, as well as a hotel and offices.
+The complex will include seven other residential towers, as well as a hotel and offices.

-After delays related to water damage, the first tenants moved in on November 25th, 2019.
+After delays related to water damage, the first tenants moved in on 25 November 2019.